nmeum/tracktime/README.md

 	06.01.2020      9h0m0s  | 1h0m0s
 	07.01.2020      7h0m0s  | 0s

-The last column of the `timetrack` output represents the delta.
-As illustrated, it is zero on the 7th of January even though only 7 hours of work were done.
-The overtime done on the 6th of January is used to compensate for this.
+The last column of the `timetrack` output represents the described delta.
+In this example, it is zero on the 7th of January even though only 7 hours of work were done.
+The overtime done on the 6th of January is used to compensate for the shortage.

 ## Input format